 Investing in light of climate change

 The growing consensus on the risks associated with climate change was formalized in the 2015 Paris Agreement, which was signed by 195 countries.
-In the coming years, the actions that authorities and companies take to accelerate the transition toward a low carbon economy will change markets for companies and investors.
+In the coming years, the means that authorities and companies will adopt to accelerate the transition toward a low-carbon economy will change the context of the markets.

 Our investment strategy to address climate change

-To address climate change, our strategy will help us contribute to the transition toward a low carbon economy and seize the resulting profitable investment opportunities.
+To address climate change, our investment strategy will help us contribute to the transition toward a low-carbon economy and seize the resulting profitable opportunities.

-1. Factoring in climate change in every investment decision
+1. Factoring the climate into every investment decision

-- Contribute to achieving the targets set out by this strategy;
+- Contribute to achieving the climate objectives set.

 - Generate good returns for our clients.